Social Science, B.A.

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 The student is required to take the courses listed below before taking upper-division courses.
-One of the history (HIST) courses below will meet the general education history requirement.
+Two of the history (HIST) courses below will meet the Core Curriculum (GE) history requirement.

 |The following courses are required for all concentrations in either History, Political Science or Sociology:|